ruby/ruby/doc/exceptions.md

 # Exceptions

-Any Ruby code can raise an exception.
+Ruby code can raise exceptions.

 Most often, a raised exception is meant to alert the running program that an unusual (i.e., _exceptional_) situation has arisen,